josephkligel/Programmapedia/bashref.md

 	###types
-	inode: pointer or number of a file on the storage device soft links: links that will be removed if linked files are removed or renamed hard links: Not affected by deletion or manipuulator of linked files
+	inode: pointer or number of a file on the storage device soft links: links that will be removed if linked files are removed or renamed hard links: Not affected by deletion or manipulator of linked files
 	###flags
 	no flags: makes hard symbolic links
 	-s:	makes soft symbolic links